ucb-dataj/2018/md/week13.md

 );
 ```

 Bonus questions: where is this data from?
 Who compiled it?
 Can you sniff anything out from the Socrata metadata?

+## Points Within a Shape

+As James correctly deduced last week, we can use `ST_Within` or `ST_Contains` to find points within a shape.
+So I wanted to add a walk through of how we'd actually do that.
+It helps to take a look at the documentation to understand the distinction between the two functions.
+[ST_Within](http://postgis.net/docs/ST_Within.html) will find all the points (or shapes or lines) that are entirely inside of a polygon.
+[ST_Contains](http://postgis.net/docs/ST_Within.html) will capture points inside the polygon or exactly on its border.

 # Keep Learning